Osteoporosis And The Best Solutions

 Here are some factors under your control that can determine whether or not you will develop osteoporosis:

 - A mineral deficient diet.
 Calcium is not the only mineral needed for a strong skeleton.
 Magnesium, manganese, zinc, silica, boron, strontium and copper are essential also.
 Dairy products such as milk, yogurt and cheese are a source of calcium but some people are allergic to dairy.
-Foods high in calcium and other minerals include tinned fish (including the bones), broccoli, bok choy, raw nuts and seeds, tahini, hummus, seaweed and legumes.
+Foods high in calcium and other minerals include tinned fish (including the bones), broccoli, Bok choy, raw nuts and seeds, tahini, hummus, seaweed and legumes.
 Refined foods are sadly lacking in all minerals – these include foods made of white flour and white rice.
 Gluten can reduce the absorption of minerals in many people, especially if they eat large amounts of gluten.

 - Lack of physical activity.
 Sedentary jobs and hobbies promote bone loss as well as muscle loss.
-Weight bearing exercise helps to strengthen bones, and all exercise helps to maintain balance and flexibility; reducing the tendency to falls that cause fractures.
+Weight bearing exercise helps to strengthen bones, and all exercise helps to maintain balance and flexibility; reducing the tendency of falls that cause fractures.

 - A high sugar diet with sodas and diet drinks being especially bad.
 The high level of sugar and phosphorus in soda pop is particularly detrimental to bones.